8J68; Short form:

 The University of Central Lancashire School of Medicine and Dentistry values the positive impacts of disabilities and diversity on our MBBS programme.
 We welcome and encourage applications from all students and provide guidance on diversity and disability which students should refer to before completing their application.

-No applicant will be made an offer without interview.
-Interview, which are normally held in Preston, are currently scheduled for 2nd - 4th March 2015.
-Interviews will be held at the UCLan Preston campus.
+No applicant will be made an offer without interview which are normally held at the UCLan Preston campus.

 If an applicant fails to achieve a place on the MBBS programme they may only make one further consecutive application to the programme.